Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/README.md

 - If you have already converted your FHIR data into Parquet files with our [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md), or you are coming from our analytics connector private preview, please move on to "Stage 2: Create external tables and views".

 ## Option B: Using provided sample data
-If you do not have your own sample FHIR data, or you would like to use our provided sample data parquet files, follow steps in the "Stage 1" section [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/snarang/powerbianalytics/samples/Analytics%20Visualization/docs/Appendix.md#stage-1-convert-fhir-data-to-parquet-option-b-using-provided-sample-data)  (#TODO FIX LINK) to create a Data Lake and copy our sample Parquet files inside.
+If you do not have your own sample FHIR data, or you would like to use our provided sample data parquet files, follow steps in the "Stage 1" section in the [Appendix](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/snarang/powerbianalytics/samples/Analytics%20Visualization/docs/Appendix.md#stage-1-convert-fhir-data-to-parquet-option-b-using-provided-sample-data) to create a Data Lake and copy our sample Parquet files inside.
 Please note that this copies over sample Parquet files into Data Lake and is only used to quickly deploy this sample.

 # Stage 2: Create external tables and views